Turf Club (New Jersey)

-The Turf Club is a music venue located on the west side of Asbury Park, New Jersey.
-It is the last remaining venue along Springwood Avenue, a once-thriving African American business and entertainment district.
+The Turf Club is a historic music venue located on the west side of Asbury Park, New Jersey undergoing building improvements as of 2025.
+It is the last remaining venue along Springwood Avenue, a once-thriving African-American business and entertainment district.
+It was listed on the National Register of Historic Places on April 28, 2025, for its significance in entertainment and ethnic heritage.

 Founding

 The Turf Club opened around 1940 at 1125 Springwood Avenue.
 Its original owners were Robert and Caroll Brown.
 Ownership was soon transferred to John Moore, who operated the club until 1947.

 Leo Karp and Sol Konvitz owned and operated the club at its original location from 1948 to 1955.
 No records indicate that the club was used as a music venue before 1956.

 Music venue

 In 1956, Leo Karp moved the club to 1200 Springwood Avenue and changed the name to "Leo's Turf Club".
 The venue presented musical acts including Illinois Jacquet and Clarence Clemons.

+Lenny Welch, the Broadways, Dee Holland and others played the club.

 Ownership was transferred again to Waylon Goldston in January 1970.
-Goldston changed the club's name to "Wakie's Show Place".
+Goldston changed the club's name to "Wakie's Show Place."
 In July of the same year, businesses along Springwood Avenue were damaged or destroyed during the Asbury Park riots, a civil uprising during which Black youth in the area revolted against poor treatment, housing conditions, and an unemployment crisis.
 The club remained opened and continued to operate.

 The club was purchased by Frederick Thorne in 1972 and was renamed "Turf Melody Lounge".
 It changed hands twice more, becoming “Mae’s Melody Lounge” and then the “Sports Turf Club.”

 There was a fire at the club in the late 1990s, after which it changed hands a few more times, with one new owner planning to open a laundromat at the location.